 And I think that’s it for today.
 That was our German Word of the Day annehmen.
 The literal translation is to take on, but the core idea is probably more like to accept something that is offered to you, be it a present or an invitation… or a theory.
 And that is where annehmen becomes to assume.

 If you have any questions or suggestions or if you want to try out some examples, just leave me a comment.

 I hope you liked it and see you next time.

-Earned Point(s): 0 of 0, (0) What is the (abstract) core idea of annehmen?
-Which of the following things do we usually “annehmen” in daily life? (multiple answers) Which of these words is the opposite of “annehmen”?
+0 of 7 Questions completed Questions: You have already completed the quiz before.
+Hence you can not start it again.
+Quiz is loading… You must sign in or sign up to start the quiz.
+You must first complete the following: 0 of 7 Questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What is the (abstract) core idea of annehmen?
+Which of the following things do we usually “annehmen” in daily life? (multipleanswers) Which of these words is the opposite of “annehmen”?
 Which of the phrases is commonly used in spoken German to introduce hypothetical things just like “let’s suppose, let’s assume” in English?
-What’s the main meaning of “die Annahme” ?
+What’s the main meaning of “die Annahme”?
 How would you say: “The prices at the restaurant are OK/agreeable.”
 How would you translate the word “inconvenience”?

 0 Essay(s) Pending (Possible Point(s): 0)